These Asian Youth Romance Dramas Are Better Than Chocolates & Bubble Wrap In Case You Are Feeling Down

 Itazura Na Kiss | It Started With A Kiss | Playful Kiss | Mischievous Kiss: Love in Tokyo |

-One-sided love is pictured sweet in this series adapted from another popular manga イタズラなKiss (Playful Kiss).
+One-sided love is pictured as sweet in this series adapted from another popular manga イタズラなKiss (Playful Kiss).
 It revolves around the story of a not-so-smart girl who harbored admiration for a smart and almost perfect boy.

 In a twist of fate, they end up living together in the same house.
 Little by little her adoration was reciprocated through the course of their high school and college life.